 There are no specific rules when assessing the financial value of a key person.
 Insurable interest must be demonstrated, and here are several ways you can assess a reasonable amount of cover:

 This is the main way of calculating a key person’s worth.
 As key person cover is concerned with protecting the profitability of the business, considering profit is usually the first step.
-The normal multiples are:
+The normal multiple is:

 The profit may need to be split where there’s more than one key person.
 It would be apportioned according to contribution.
 Higher multiples may be justified for a rapidly expanding business.

 A multiple of gross salary including benefits in kind can give a useful guide to the amount needed to bring in a replacement.
-This might be up to 10 times gross salary.
+This might be up to 10 times gross salary for life cover and up to 5 times gross salary for critical illness cover.
 The disadvantage of this method is that for shareholding employees, an accurate measure of the key person’s worth to the business may

 not be related to their remuneration.